-Iron is an important dietary mineral that is involved in various bodily functions, including the transport of oxygen in the blood.
-This is essential in providing energy for daily life.
-Iron deficiency results in depleting the iron stores within your body.
-This can lead to fatigue, tiredness and decreased immunity.
+Iron is an important dietary mineral.
+It’s needed for various bodily functions, including the transport of oxygen in your blood, which is essential in providing energy for daily life.

 Iron deficiency is common

 Iron deficiency is a common health problem.
 High-risk groups include:

 - lactating women

 Without treatment, a person whose dietary intake of iron is too low will eventually develop iron deficiency anaemia.